 This vegan sweet and sour sauce is also super speedy to whip up.
 Just blend together and toss over some stir-fried veggies, allow to thicken and voila!
 No need to reach for the takeout menu.

 For the stir fry:

 - 1 cup each of veggies of choice: broccoli, chopped peppers, mushrooms, onions

 - 2 spring onions, finely chopped

-- 1 cup dried textured vegetable protein chunks (feel free to sub tofu)
+- 1 cup dried textured vegetable protein chunks (feel free to sub tofu, or omit)

 - 565g can pineapple chunks, juice saved.